The nondegenerate generalized K\"ahler Calabi-Yau problem: Nondegenerate Generalized K ahler-Ricci flow

 \begin{rmk} Two distinct Laplacians are relevant to the analysis to follow.
 First, we have the Riemannian Laplacian acting on functions

 Also, we will use the Chern Laplacian associated to a Hermitian structure $(g,I)$, which takes the form

+We will also use the notation $\gD_g$ and $\gD_g^C$ respectively for the Levi-Civita and Chern Laplacians acting on sections of other vector bundles.
 This formulas clarify an important point we will exploit in several places.
 In particular, the two Laplacians differ by the natural action of the Lee vector field on the function.
 This is also the relevant vector field relating the solution (\ref{RGflow}) of the generalized K\"ahler-Ricci flow in the RG flow gauge with the solution (\ref{Ifixed}) in the $I$-fixed gauge.
 In particular, evolution equations for scalar quantities expressed naturally using the Riemannian Laplacian in the RG flow gauge will take an identical form except for the use of the Chern Laplacian when converting to the $I$-fixed gauge. \end{rmk}